 The TOI reporter alleges that she was recording the vandalism on her cell phone and that’s when Deputy Proctor snatched her phone and threatened to lodge a FIR against her.
 The Deputy Proctor then asked the other journalists who had been speaking to officials there about the strike to sit in the Media Room.
 She was joined by another deputy proctor Ritu Chowdhary in the screaming act.
 Others in the office kept quiet even as the two women officials kept on abusing the TOI reporter.

 When the TOI reporter requested the phone be returned, Alpana refused to budge.
 Instead, she ordered that all journalists be removed from her office and taken to a “media room”.
 However, about 20 minutes later, when the reporter went back to the office to ask for the phone she handed it over and quipped that the photograph could have been taken “in a certain way, subtly”.

 After the incident was brought to light, Ms Swasti Alpana said in her defense that she mistook the trainee journalist for a Delhi University Students Union (DUSU) member, who was clicking her photographs without her permission.
 She reasoned, “I remember all regular journalists who visit the campus and this one was not carrying any identity card and I mistook her for DUSU member who was trying to click my photographs without my permission.”

-Another journalist who witnessed the entire incident alleged that despite informing them about our identity, the two deputy proctors never stopped heckling at the TOI journalist.
+Another journalist who witnessed the entire incident alleged that despite informing them about our identity, the two deputy proctors never stopped misbehaving.